HomeSmall BusinessWhy Communication Strategy Is Now a Core Business Decision in Canada

 • Reliable call quality

-• Ongoing access to call records where required for operations
+• Ongoing access to call records where operations require them

-The structure of a communication system directly affects how teams work together.
-When tools are fragmented or difficult to manage, productivity declines.
-When systems are unified and intuitive, collaboration becomes easier and faster.
+The structure of a communication system directly shapes how teams work together.
+Fragmented or hard-to-manage tools drag productivity down.
+Unified, intuitive systems make collaboration faster.

 Key productivity enablers include: